jeevan-jp/tatkalChampExtension/README.md

  * Click on 'Load Unpacked extension'

- * Select the path where you have clone it
+ * Select the path where you have cloned the repo.

  ### To make changes